nikhilraog/tripshare/README.md

 	git remote set-url origin https://tripville@github.com/tripville/tripshare.git Committing changes:

-Everytime you add a new file or make changes to existing file, you had to add files to the stage using following command :
+Everytime you add a new file or make changes to existing file, you have to add files to the stage using following command :

 	git add filename1 filename2
 You can add everychange in one go, this add every filechange and new file to the stage:

-	git add.
+	git add .
 Then go and commit :

 	git commit -m "message"